kengz/openai_lab/source/includes/_USAGE.md

 The `<task>`s are:

 - _(default empty)_: run the lab
-- `analyze`: generate analysis data and graphs only, without running the lab.
-This can be used when you wish to see the analysis results midway during a long-running experiment.
-Run it on a separate terminal window as `grunt analyze -prod`
 - `clear`: clear the `data/` folder and cache files. **Be careful** and make sure your data is already copied to the sync location